codassassin/Box-Hacking-reports/README.md

 # Box-Hacking-reports
-This is a repository containing the reports on the boxes that I have hacked
+This is a repository containing the reports on the boxes that I have hacked.
+More are yet to come